pringlized/phraseware/README.md

 ```

 Interesting ways I might improve it:
-- Set minimum & maximum word lengths
-- Expand the individual seed dictionary size
-- Mix and match portions of languages other than english
+- Abilty to change language desired & ability to mix and match portions of languages
 - Allow for Caps at individual or certain locations
 - Insert characters at chosen or random locations
+- Set minimum & maximum word lengths

 Future plans:
-- Whip together a GUI in Mono for cross platform usage
+- Whip together a cross platform GUI